ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 #### Check files for exclusion
 Before excluding a file from ASR, we recommend that you inspect the file to determine if it is indeed not malicious.

-To review a file, use the [file information page](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/investigate-files-windows-defender-advanced-threat-protection) on Windows Defender Security Center.
+To review a file, use the [file information page](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/investigate-files) on Microsoft Defender Security Center.
 The page provides prevalence information as well as the VirusTotal antivirus detection ratio.
 You can also use the page to submit the file for deep analysis.

-To locate a detected file in Windows Defender Security Center, search for all ASR detections using the following advanced hunting query:
+To locate a detected file in Microsoft Defender Security Center, search for all ASR detections using the following advanced hunting query:

 ```MiscEvents
 | where EventTime > ago(7d)